cnlog/ImeStudy/README.md

 That is Asian people and/or language in the peninsula of Far East.
 They likes Kimchi.
 Kim Jong-Un is famous in the peninsula.
 They are promoting K-POP.
-They use Hangul characters and English characters.
+They use Hangul characters (like 김정은) and English characters.
 Many Korean are not Chinese nor Japanese.

 ## What is Zenkaku or Hankaku?